vinayakkokane/Car-Rental-System-Drive-Your-Dreams/README.md

-The aim is to design and create a data management System (Car Rental system) for a car rental company.
+The aim is to design and create a data management System (Car Rental system) for a car rental company (Drive Your Dreams).
 Our objective is to provide Car for a rent that can be used temporarily for a fee, during a specified period of time.

 Technologies used: PHP, MySQL, Bootstrap4, HTML5, CSS3, Javascript